AmbireTech/adex-adview-manager/README.md

 1. Pulling ad demand (campaigns) and applying targeting and filtering according to the criteria set by the advertisers and the involved publisher
 2. Showing the ad creative to the user
-3. Counting events and sending them to the validators; events are impressions (as defined by [IAB guidelines](https://www.iab.com/wp-content/uploads/2015/06/Ad-Impression-Measurment-Guideline-US.pdf)) and clicks
+3. Counting events and sending them to the validators; for example, impressions (as defined by [IAB guidelines](https://www.iab.com/wp-content/uploads/2015/06/Ad-Impression-Measurment-Guideline-US.pdf)) and clicks

+For more information, check the [adex-protocol repo](https://github.com/adexnetwork/adex-protocol).

 **NOTE:** If you're a publisher, you do not need to integrate this library directly.
 All you need to do is copy/paste the HTML snippet from the Platform once you create an ad slot.